hiroppy/scuba/README.md

 # Scuba

-<strong>UI components with color unity that built by React.</strong>
+<strong>UI components with a color unity that built by React.</strong>

 see: https://abouthiroppy.github.io/scuba/